racktivity/www-racktivity/www.racktivity.com/content/post/thank-you.md

 section_pic = "/images/product-banner1.jpg"
 +++

-### your submission has been received, and We will contact you soon.
+### Your submission has been received, and We will contact you soon.